Double-Opportunity Estimation via Altruism: Proof of Theorem

 We next choose $b_0$ based on $\hat{\bm{\zeta}}$.
 Let

-According to \eqref{eq:J_lt_JMS} $\epsilon>0$, and Lemma~\ref{lem: Heter: \J>MMSE-eps} states that there exists a number $a(\epsilon)\in\PositiveReals$ such that if $\hat{\bm{\theta}} \not\in \Sset^{a(\epsilon)}$ then $\J({\hat{\bm{\theta}}}) > \JMS-\epsilon = \J({\hat{\bm{\zeta}}})$.
+According to \eqref{eq:J_lt_JMS} $\epsilon>0$, and Lemma~\ref{lem: Heter: \J>MMSE-eps} states that there exists a number $a(\epsilon)\in\PositiveReals$ such that if $\hat{\bm{\theta}} \not\in \Sset^{a(\epsilon)}$ then $\JZ({\hat{\bm{\theta}}}) > \JMS-\epsilon = \JZ({\hat{\bm{\zeta}}})$.
 Set

 and consider the set $\Sset^b$ for any number $b \geq b_0$.
 Because $\Sset^b$ is closed and bounded, it is compact.
-Since $\J$ is continuous everywhere, it is necessarily continuous in $\Sset^b$.
-Thus, according to the Weierstrass extreme value theorem, $\J$ attains a minimum in at least one point in $\Sset^b$.
-Henceforth denoting any of these minimum points as $\hat\psi$, the first part of the lemma states that $\J(\hat\psi) < \JMS$.
+Since $\JZ$ is continuous everywhere, it is necessarily continuous in $\Sset^b$.
+Thus, according to the Weierstrass extreme value theorem, $\JZ$ attains a minimum in at least one point in $\Sset^b$ (the cost at all such points is, of course, identical).
+Henceforth denoting any of these minimum points as $\bm{\hat{\bm{\psi}}}$, the first part of the lemma states that $\JZ(\bm{\hat{\bm{\psi}}}) < \JMS$.
 To show this, we notice that

-so that $\hat{\bm{\zeta}} \in \interior{(\Sset^{b_0})}$, where we use the notation $\interior{A}$ for the interior of $A$, and, consequently, $\hat\zeta \in \interior{(\Sset^{b})}$.
-Since $\J(\hat\psi) \leq \J(\hat{\bm{\zeta}})$, the first part of the lemma follows upon invoking \eqref{eq:J_lt_JMS}.
+so that $\hat{\bm{\zeta}} \in \interior{(\Sset^{b_0})}$, where we use the notation $\interior{A}$ for the interior of $A$, and, consequently, $\hat{\bm{\zeta}} \in \interior{(\Sset^{b})}$.
+Since $\JZ(\hat{\bm{\psi}}) \leq \JZ(\hat{\bm{\zeta}})$, the first part of the lemma follows upon invoking \eqref{eq:J_lt_JMS}.

-Continuing to the second part of the lemma, we now prove, by contradiction, that $\hat\psi$ satisfies (\ref{eq:Heter:eq_from_first_derivatives_prelim}).
-If it does not, then either 1) it is an interior point where $\J$ is non-differentiable, or 2) it is located along the boundary of $\Sset^b$.
+Continuing to the second part of the lemma, we now prove, by contradiction, that $\hat{\bm{\psi}}$ satisfies (\ref{eq:Heter:eq_from_first_derivatives_prelim}).
+If it does not, then either 1) it is an interior point where $\JZ$ is non-differentiable, or 2) it is located along the boundary of $\Sset^b$.
 We contradict each case separately.

-We first show that the minimum cannot be located at an interior point where $\J$ is non-differentiable.
+We first show that none of the minimum points can be located at an interior point where $\JZ$ is non-differentiable.
 Let